mikaelho/python-human-regex/README.md

 Notes:
 - Arguably not part of this compilation as it does not actively attempt to be "easier" version of the `re`, just "better".
+- Referred to in the `re` documentation.
 - Takes the standard library `re` and improves it in different ways, including full unicode case folding, nested sets and set operations etc.
-- Has two versions, where the first is backwards compatible with `re`, and the second pushes the boundaries.
+- Has two versions, where the first is backwards compatible with `re` and the second pushes the boundaries.

 ### kleenexp